Top

 Our Client was charged with M1 Sexual Imposition in Hamilton County.
 The Client was at a public park in Cincinnati, Ohio when he got into an argument with a group of teenagers who were playing soccer over one of the girls who was also playing.
 During the course of the argument our Client hit one of the other teenagers in the genitals.
 The Client was arrested and charged with Sexual Imposition Criminal Charges in the Hamilton County Municipal Court.
 If the Client was convicted he faced incarceration and mandatory sex-offender registration.
 Despite apparent weaknesses in the case the prosecutor refused to dismiss and the matter proceeded to trial.
 After a 3-day jury trial, the Client was found not guilty.
 The jury deliberated for less than 90-minutes.

-• Reduction OVI and Improper Handling
+• Reduction OVI and Gun Charges

 After getting into a car accident, our Client was charged with OVI and failure to maintain reasonable control of his vehicle in Hamilton County.
 While Cincinnati Police Officers were arresting our Client they searched his car and found a handgun.
 Because officers believed the client to be operating the vehicle while impaired, they also charged him with Improperly Handling Firearms in a Motor Vehicle.
 Both charges were first degree misdemeanors.
 The Client faced possible jail time and a license suspension.
 After reviewing the police reports and body camera video footage we were able to detect mistakes in the investigation by the police.
 We took this information to the prosecutor and on the day of trial were able to get the OVI reduced to a reckless operation and got the improper handling gun charged dismissed.
 The Client was not ordered to serve any jail time and avoided a license suspension on his Cincinnati OVI case.